 8. Public health and clinical data registry reporting.
 Providers would be required to be in active engagement with a public health agency or clinical data registry to submit electronic public health data in a meaningful way using CEHRT.
 Providers would have to attest to four of six measures, relating to :

 - Syndromic surveillance reporting from an emergency or urgent care department;

 - Electronic reporting of reportable laboratory results.

 Hooper, Lundy & Bookman provides a range of legal services relating to reimbursement, health information technology, and health information privacy and security.
-For more information, please contact: In San Francisco, Paul Smith, Steve Phillips or Felicia Sze; in Los Angeles, Hope Levy-Biehl, Amy Joseph or Eric Chan; and in Washington, D.C., Bob Roth.
+For more information, please contact: In San Francisco, Paul Smith, Steve Phillips; in Los Angeles, Hope Levy-Biehl, Amy Joseph or Eric Chan; and in Washington, D.C., Bob Roth.